Too Late for Tears: Restoration

-Too Late for Tears fell in the public domain in the decades after its release, owing to the dissolution of its corporate holders who failed to renew its copyright.
+Too Late for Tears fell in the public domain in the decades after its release, owing to the dissolution of its corporate holders, which failed to renew its copyright.
 The original camera negatives were subsequently lost.
 It has been released on VHS and DVD by numerous distribution companies.

-The Film Noir Foundation, dedicated to preserving film noirs, had sought to restore the film since its inception in 2006, but were unable to locate quality prints.
+The Film Noir Foundation, dedicated to preserving films noir, had sought to restore the film since its inception in 2006, but were unable to locate quality prints.
 In 2011, Eddie Muller, a film scholar and president of the foundation, received anonymous correspondence regarding a 35 mm print of the film that had allegedly been sold to a collector on the East Coast.
 Muller tracked the print to a collector in Baltimore, who claimed the print had been kept in storage, but the collector died before he was able to negotiate a sale or disclose its location.

 After a 35 mm print dupe negative was located in France, the UCLA Film and Television Archive and the Film Noir Foundation began undertaking the restoration process, with the Hollywood Foreign Press Association, providing additional funding.
-The restoration entailed the use of both the French 35 mm print (bearing the French language title, Le Tigresse), as well as an American 35 mm print from 1955, when the film was re-released bearing the alternate title Killer Bait.
+The restoration entailed the use of both the French 35 mm print (bearing the French-language title, Le Tigresse), as well as an American 35 mm print from 1955, when the film was re-released bearing the alternate title Killer Bait.
 Because of this, the film's original English-language opening title had to be reconstructed via rotoscoping and matching the fonts as they appeared on an inferior 16 mm print of the film.
 The film's closing titles also had to be reconstructed using the same method.

 On January 25, 2014, the restored 35 mm print was premiered by the Film Noir Foundation at Noir City 12 at the Castro Theatre in San Francisco.

 The restored print of the film was released in a DVD and Blu-ray set by Flicker Alley in May 2016.
 The following month, British distributor Arrow Films released the restored print in a DVD and Blu-ray set through their Arrow Academy label.